izakiel/csaTest/README.md

 it's 25% faster in average than original implementation with less than 4s.
 - To Solve the Limitation 3 i've added a change time to early arrival and test if user have enough time to arrive to next connection departure.
+TWith the limitation 3 implementation the bench take less than 3,4s.

 ## Optimization
 - The code could be optimized using Parallel Streams on CSA computation.